youearnedit/spree_comments/README.md

 Installation
 ------------

-Add the following to your Gemfile
+Add the following to your Gemfile (or check Versionfile for Spree versions requirements):

-    gem "spree_comments"
+    gem "spree_comments", github: 'spree/spree_comments'

 Run: